01 of 05

-On a very hot day we found sanctuary in the shad of the wooded grounds around the Villa Glanum Hotel, 46 Avenue Vincent Van Gogh, where we slipped in for a light lunch after being exhausted by the trip around the archaeological site of Glanum, which is just down the street.
+The shade of the wooded grounds around the Villa Glanum Hotel, 46 Avenue Vincent Van Gogh, is the perfect spot for a light lunch after your trip around the archaeological site of Glanum, which is just down the street.

-The menu includes a great many salads, which make a fine meal on a summer's day with a glass of beer.
-I had the one above, a "salad" generously "larded" with lardons and a boiled egg.
-Alongside is a bit of eggplant caviar, some smoked duck breast, and a heaping helping of foie gras.
+The menu includes a great many salads, which make a fine meal on a summer's day with a glass of beer or wine.
+"Salads" might contain lardons, boiled egg, smoked duck breast or foie gras.

-Of course, you can easily get into the city by walking or by car, so see our guide to Saint-Remy for more information.
-Wednesday is market day in...
-Saint-Remy, and it's a good one if you like those sorts of things.
+Of course, you can easily get into the city by walking or by car.
+Wednesday is market day in Saint-Remy, and it's a good one if you like those sorts of things.

 Where to Go From Here